 Danielle Atkinson, Royal Oak

-Atkinson has extensive experience as a church-based, electoral and community organizer.
-She has worked with such organizations as America Votes, State Voices, Population Connection, and ACORN.
+Atkinson is a nationally recognized speaker with extensive experience as a church-based, electoral, and community organizer.
+She has worked with organizations such as America Votes, State Voices, Population Connection, and The Association of Community Organizations for Reform Now.
 In 2012, Atkinson founded Mothering Justice, a leadership development and advocacy organization.
-To date, Mothering Justice has trained more than 300 women, reached more than 100,000 mothers in voter engagement efforts, led Mama Conversations around the country, and drafted the Mamas’ Agenda, a policy priority plan addressing financial stability issues of mothers in Michigan.
-Mothering Justice has been a part of winning campaigns to strengthen breastfeeding rights, licenser for Michigan Midwives, protecting federal safety net programs, and earned sick time in Michigan.
-Atkinson also helped lead organizing efforts to raise the minimum wage in both Florida and Michigan.
+To date, Mothering Justice has trained more than 1000 women, reached more than 500,000 mothers in voter engagement efforts, led Mama Conversations around the country, and drafted the Mamas' Agenda, a policy priority plan addressing financial stability issues of mothers in Michigan.
+Mothering Justice has been a part of winning campaigns to strengthen breastfeeding rights, licensure for Michigan Midwives, protecting federal safety net programs, and earned sick time in Michigan.
+Atkinson also helped lead a successful ballot initiative to raise the minimum wage in both Florida and Michigan and establish a paid leave law in Michigan.